-0:44 I present you a new type of photography, femto-photography, a new imaging technique so fast that it can create slow motion videos of light in motion.
-And with that, we can create cameras that can look around corners, beyond line of sight or see inside our body without an X-ray, and really challenge what we mean by a camera.
+0:44 I present to you a new type of photography, femto-photography, a new imaging technique so fast that it can create slow motion videos of light in motion.
+And with that, we can create cameras that can look around corners, beyond line of sight, or see inside our body without an x-ray, and really challenge what we mean by a camera.

-2:24 Now, remember, the whole event is effectively taking place in less than a nanosecond — that's how much time it takes for light to travel — but I'm slowing down in this video by a factor of 10 billion so you can see the light in motion.
+2:25 Now remember, the whole event is effectively taking place in less than a nanosecond — that's how much time it takes for light to travel.
+But I'm slowing down in this video by a factor of 10 billion, so you can see the light in motion.

-2:41 But, Coca-Cola did not sponsor this research.
-(Laughter)
+2:41 But Coca-Cola did not sponsor this research.

 4:59 So how did my team at MIT create this camera?
-Now, as photographers, you know, if you take a short exposure photo, you get very little light, but we're going to go a billion times faster than your shortest exposure, so you're going to get hardly any light.
-So, what we do is we send that bullet, those packet of photons, millions of times, and record again and again with very clever synchronization, and from the gigabytes of data, we computationally weave together to create those femto-videos I showed you.
+Now, as photographers, you know, if you take a short exposure photo, you get very little light.
+But we're going to go a billion times faster than your shortest exposure, so you're going to get hardly any light.
+So what we do is we send that bullet — that packet of photons — millions of times, and record again and again with very clever synchronization, and from the gigabytes of data, we computationally weave together to create those femto-videos I showed you.

-5:31 And we can take all that raw data and treat it in very interesting ways.
+5:32 And we can take all that raw data and treat it in very interesting ways.
 So, Superman can fly.
-Some other heroes can become invisible, but what about a new power for a future superhero: to see around corners?
-The idea is that we could shine some light on the door.
-It's going to bounce, go inside the room, some of that is going to reflect back on the door, and then back to the camera, and we could exploit these multiple bounces of light.
+Some other heroes can become invisible.
+But what about a new power for a future superhero: To see around corners.
+The idea is that we could shine some light on the door, it's going to bounce, go inside the room, some of that is going to reflect back on the door, and then back to the camera.
+And we could exploit these multiple bounces of light.

 6:03 And it's not science fiction.
 We have actually built it.
 On the left, you see our femto-camera.
 There's a mannequin hidden behind a wall, and we're going to bounce light off the door.